 Using LTI for assessments

-Through IMS Global Learning Consortium’s Learning Tool Interaction (LTI) standard, LTI users of applications can make use of TAO-designed tests and deliver them to students through an LTI platform, such as the Moodle platform, which is also Open Source.
+Through IMS Global Learning Consortium’s Learning Tool Interoperability (LTI) standard, LTI users of applications can make use of TAO-designed tests and deliver them to students through an LTI platform, such as the Moodle platform, which is also Open Source.

 “The principal concept of LTI is to establish a standard way of integrating rich learning applications (often remotely hosted and provided through third-party services) with platforms like learning management systems, portals, learning object repositories, or other educational environments.”
 (IMS Global Learning Consortium)